rht-labs/tech-exercise/docs/4-return-of-the-monitoring/3-logging.md

 ## Aggregated Logging

-> OpenShift's built in logging is deployed as an operator using the LokiStack.
-By default collects all output from all containers that are logging to system out.
+> OpenShift's built-in logging is deployed as an operator using the LokiStack.
+By default, it collects all output from all containers that are logging to stdout.
 This means no logging needs to be configured explicitly in the application.
-Logs are collected using a collector running on each nodes, then popped into LokiStack where they are indexed in a timeseries as JSON.
-OpenShift has a built in visualisation UI, but you can also use an external Grafana as well.
+Logs are collected using a collector running on each node, then popped into LokiStack where they are indexed in a time series as JSON.
+OpenShift has a built-in visualization UI, but you can also use an external Grafana as well.

 1. Observe logs from any given container: